-Pauli Murray was a scholar, lawyer, and activist, who provided great contributions to the civil rights movement.
-Early on in her life, Murray was committed to pursuing an education, attending Hunter College in the 1920s and 1930s.
-Her following attempt to study at the all-white University of North Carolina garnered national attention, and established her as civil rights activist.
+Born Anna Pauline Murray, Pauli chose the gender non-specific Pauli.
+A jurist and activist who contributed some of the legal groundwork to the civil rights movement, Pauli left Durham, NC, as a teenager to attend Hunter College in the 1920s and 1930s.
+Later, Pauli’s failed attempt to study at the all-white University of North Carolina garnered national attention and established a reputation as civil rights activist.

-In 1965, Murray became the first African-American to receive a J.S.D. degree from Yale Law School.
-She wrote scholarly works such as “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which provided incredible insight into the pressing civil rights issues of the time.
-Following law school, she served as council for civil rights cases, working to challenge discrimination via the court system.
+In 1965, Pauli became the first African-American to receive a JSD degree from Yale Law School.
+Later Pauli wrote “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which proved profoundly influential in challenging the legal foundations of racial discrimination.

-Murray was a trailblazer throughout her life, co-founding the National Organization for Women, serving as a vice president of Benedict College in South Carolina, and becoming the first person to teach African-American Studies and Women’s Studies at Brandeis University.
-Later in her life, she became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.
+Pauli wrestled with gender identity and Pauli’s most intense romantic relationships were with women.
+A co-founder of the National Organization for Women, a vice-president of Benedict College in South Carolina, the first person to teach African-American Studies and Women’s Studies at Brandeis University, Pauli was a trailblazer.
+Late in life, Pauli became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.

 Pauli’s career reveals bravery, persistence, and diligence in the pursuit of an equal society.
 Pauli’s story and achievements continue to inspire the work of scholars and activists today.